-- Wormwood is most frequently associated with the expulsion of worms.
+Wormwood is most frequently associated with the expulsion of worms in dogs (animals) and people.
 The plant has been used for hundreds of years as an herbal worming agent to expel tapeworms, roundworms and threadworms.

-- If the above instance applies, use wormwood as follows: add up to a quarter of a teaspoon of wormwood in its dried herbal form to the dog’s food OR use about one-eighth of a teaspoon of a low-alcohol tincture daily at mealtime for every 30 pounds of your dog’s weight.
+- Add up to a quarter of a teaspoon of wormwood in its dried herbal form to the dog’s food OR use about one-eighth of a teaspoon of a low-alcohol tincture daily at mealtime for every 30 pounds of your dog’s weight.
 Do not use wormwood for more than three consecutive days.
 Some dogs may not take wormwood because of its bitter taste, so you may want to consider “concealing” it in either a treat or a gel capsule.

 - Wormwood can also be used as a skin rinse for its antiseptic and anti-fungal properties.

 - Apparently for dogs with cancer, scientists in Seattle have discovered that an extract from the wormwood plant can actually search out and destroy several types of cancer cells while leaving normal cells healthy.
 If your dog has cancer, I recommend that you read more about this amazing breakthrough here.

 For more recommendations on eliminating worms, please see my page on Black Walnut.